MoseleyBioinformaticsLab/pdb_eda/doc/guide.rst

         * single - single-structure mode:
             * Convert electron density map CCP4 files into its equivalent JSON file format.
-            * Aggregate electron density map by atom, residue, and chain, and return the results in either JSON or csv format.
+            * Aggregate electron density map by atom, residue, and domain, and return the results in either JSON or csv format.
             * Aggregate difference electron density map into green (positive) or red (negative) blobs, and return the object or statistics results in either JSON or csv format.